ls1intum/Artemis/docs/dev/playwright.rst

 3. Configure test users

      Playwright tests require users with different roles to simulate concurrent user interactions.
 You can configure user IDs and check their corresponding user roles in the ``src/test/playwright/support/users.ts`` file.
-Usernames are defined automatically by replacing the ``USERID`` part in ``PLAYWRIGHT_USERNAME_TEMPLATE`` with corresponding user ID.
+Usernames are defined automatically by replacing the ``USERID`` part in ``PLAYWRIGHT_USERNAME_TEMPLATE`` with the corresponding user ID.
 If users with such usernames do not exist, set ``CREATE_USERS`` to ``true`` on the ``playwright.env`` file for users to be created during the setup stage.
-If users with the same usernames but different user roles already exist, change the user IDs to different values to ensure that new users are created with roles as defined in the configuration.
+If users with the same usernames but different user roles already exist, change the user IDs to different values to ensure that new users are created with roles defined in the configuration.

 4. Setup Playwright package and its browser binaries:

-    Install Playwright browser binaries, set up the environment to ensure Playwright can locate these binaries and create test users (if creating users is enabled in configuration) with following command:
+    Install Playwright browser binaries, set up the environment to ensure Playwright can locate these binaries, and create test users (if creating users is enabled in the configuration) with the following command:

     .. code-block:: bash